STREAMED On-Demand Delivery +

 More Information: See FAQ (Education)

-What are the differences between the Understanding Pictures, Exhibition Preparation and Thinking Photography workshops?
-Our Understanding Pictures workshop concentrates on Pictorial Design and the construction of pictures for enhanced aesthetic affect.
-Exhibition Preparation focuses on the refinement of images for public presentation in galleries, publications and online.
-Thinking Photography refines the scholarship and rationale underlying both the construction and presentation of images.
+What are the differences between your Understanding Pictures, Exhibition Preparation and Thinking Photography workshops?
+Our Understanding Pictures workshop concentrates on Pictorial Design and the construction of your pictures for enhanced aesthetic affect.
+Exhibition Preparation focuses on the preparation and refinement of your images for public presentation in galleries, publications and online.
+Thinking Photography refines the scholarship and rationale underlying both the construction and presentation of your images.
 Therefore these workshops effectively address the What, How and Why of research based contemporary artistic practice’s creative and cultural contributions.